chenxuecon/chenxuecon.github.io/_pages/about.md

 ---
 I am an Assistant Professor of Economics at St.Edward's University.

-My research interests include Partial Identification, Applied Microeconomics and Applied Econometrics.
+My research interests include Labor Economics and Applied Microeconomics.